toji/webgpu-gltf-case-study/index.md

 So... triangles on screen!
 Victory!
 Slap some materials on there and call it a day, right?

-Well, there's some unintuitive edge cases that you may not run into right away but could cause this rendering code to fail it you did encounter it.
+Unfortunately there's some unintuitive edge cases that you can run into as you try loading more models, causing this basic renderer to fail.
 Also, this approach will probably be fine for individual models on at least modestly powerful devices.
 But what if you aspire to bigger things?
 You want to perform well on the most lowely mobile devices, or be able to render much bigger scenes comprised of many models!
 This naive approach probably won't hold up.

-So, what are some techniques that we can use to improve on this first pass?
+With that in mind, let's start looking at techniques that we can use to improve on this first pass!

 ## Part 2: Improving buffer bindings.